Development Environment

 sudo service postgresql restart

-Create a role for your user name (replace patrick
+Create a role for your user name

-with your linux user
+(replace patrick with your linux user name):

 psql -X -U postgres -c "CREATE ROLE patrick WITH NOSUPERUSER CREATEDB NOCREATEROLE LOGIN;"